MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/number-of-machines-that-had-lke-caused-by-crash-in-graphics-driver-binary-ecosystem.md

 ## Description

 During a user’s session, a crash in the driver binary causes a live kernel event (LKE), which can restart the machine and can interrupt a user’s workflow.
-This measure is evaluating how many machines with the driver are encountering LKEs due to a crash in the graphics binary.
+This measure is evaluating how many machines with the given driver version are encountering LKEs due to a crash in the graphics binary, over the population.

 ## Measure attributes